Essential Glock 17 Accessories

 The Safariland 7360 RDS/ALS is a perfect duty holster for a Glock 17 with a light and red dot attached.
 [Photo: Jason Mosher]

-Since my first day out of the police academy, I have worn Safariland holsters and continue to trust in them to this day.
+Since my first day out of the Police Academy, I have worn Safariland holsters and continue to trust them to this day.
 My newest duty holster is the 7360 RDS ALS/SLS mid-ride duty holster.
-This holster works with the Streamlight TLR-1HL and the Holosun 507 reflex sight.
+This holster is compatible with the Streamlight TLR-1HL and the Holosun 507 reflex sight.
 It even has a cover to protect the optic which is a huge plus.
 The optic hood, which can be removed, flips out of the way as you draw the gun from the holster.

 Final thoughts